paketo-buildpacks/datadog/README.md

 # `gcr.io/paketo-buildpacks/datadog`

-The Paketo Datadog Buildpack is a Cloud Native Buildpack that contributes and configures the Datadog Agent.
+The Paketo Buildpack for Datadog is a Cloud Native Buildpack that contributes and configures the Datadog Agent.

 ## Behavior